Vignesh2208/PLCNet/README.md

 good performance of several thousand to millions of AWL/STL instructions per second.
 German and English S7 AWL/STL mnemonics are supported.

-This project integrates Awlsim with TimeKeeper and S3FNet to achieve high fidelity large scale PLC Network emulations.
+This project integrates Awlsim-0.42 with TimeKeeper and S3FNet to achieve high fidelity large scale PLC Network emulations.
 Additional support is included for simulating HMI devices which can send commands to slave PLCs.
 It also allows the user to implement and test intrusion detection algorithms